jbeyerstedt/Arduino-timelapse-slider/README.md

 I'm beginning shooting time lapses with my DSLR camera and wanted to have a slider for more interesting camera movements in my time lapses.
 So I began to write some code for the Arduino UNO board to control a stepper motor and the trigger of my camera.
 To control this little thing I will use three buttons and two 7 digit displays.

-You can find photos I made and in the future also videos on my website [jtByt-Pictures.de](http://jtByt-Pictures.de "my homepage").
+You can find photos I made and in the future also videos on my website [jannikbeyerstedt.de](https://jannikbeyerstedt.de/fotografie).

 ## User Manual